This post may contain affiliate links. Please read our disclosure policy.

 - Store them in mason jars with a tight lid so you can easily toss them in your bag or a lunch box.

-Yes, but they will require extra liquid and longer soaking time.
+Yes, but they will require extra liquid and a longer soaking time.
 For steel-cut oats, use 1 part oatmeal to 2 parts milk.

 Definitely!
 After soaking them overnight, you can warm them on the stove or in the microwave.